JuliaImages/juliaimages.github.io/docs/src/conversions_views.md

 ![linspace](assets/conversions_views/linspace.png)

-`zeroarray` is a special constant that "expands" to return the equivalent of an all-zeros array matching the indices of the other inputs to `colorview`.
+`zeroarray` is a special constant that "expands" to return the equivalent of an all-zeros array with axes matching the other inputs to `colorview`.

 ## Changing the order of dimensions